Core Commands¶

 lango settings¶

 Open the full interactive configuration editor.
 Provides access to all configuration options organized by category, including advanced features like embedding, graph, payment, and automation settings.
+Cancel and post-save guidance output are written through the Cobra command output stream so wrappers and test harnesses can capture them directly.

 lango settings [--profile <name>]